michaelburnley/GMTK-One-Weapon/README.md

 ## Controls

-W - Jump
+- W: Jump
-A - Left
+- A: Left
-S - Right
+- S: Right
-D - Forward
+- D: Forward

-SPACE - Shoot (when you pick up the weapon)
+- SPACE: Shoot (when you pick up the weapon)